 May 11-July 14, 1985.

 126 pp. exhib. cat., 77 b&w illus., brief biogs., exhibs., and one illus. for each artist.
-Texts by Benjamin Forgey, Keith Morrison.
+Texts by Benjamin Forgey, Jane Addams Allen, John D. Antone and Cass Currier Vogt, Jane Livingston, Martha McWilliams, E. Ethelbert Miller, Keith Morrison, Rex Weil.
 Eight African American artists included in the exhibition: Skunder Boghossian, Yvonne Pickering-Carter, Sam Gilliam, Ed Love, Percy B. Martin, Carroll Sockwell, Lou Stovall, James Lesesne Wells.
 4to, blue and grey illustrated wraps.
 First ed.

 WASHINGTON (DC).
 Howard University Gallery of Art.